-The College operating results are for a twelve month accounting period, from 1 August 2020 to 31 July 2021.
-The underlying results for the year, which exclude the net depreciation costs and pension valuation changes, show a net surplus of £22,000 as noted below.
+The College operating results are for a twelve month accounting period, from 1 August 2021 to 31 July 2022.
+The underlying results for the year, which exclude the net depreciation costs and pension valuation changes, show a net deficit of £70,000 as noted below.

-The overall results for the period show an operating deficit of £1,922,000, which includes non-cash depreciation costs, net of deferred grant release, of £638,000 as well as a net charge of £1,306,000 included in the Statement of Comprehensive Income to reflect the pension valuation changes for the Local Government Pension Scheme and unfunded pension provisions at 31 July 2021, in accordance with the technical accounting requirements as detailed at Note 10.
+The overall results for the period show an operating deficit of £2,137,000, which includes non-cash depreciation costs, net of deferred grant release, of £655,000 as well as a net charge of £1,295,000 included in the Statement of Comprehensive Income to reflect the pension valuation changes for the Local Government Pension Scheme and unfunded pension provisions at 31 July 2022, in accordance with the technical accounting requirements as detailed at Note 10.

 As a result of the changing financial position, the introduction of a College Transformation Plan was brought forward.
-The aims of the Transformation Plan were to:
+The aims of the Transformation Plan

-- create a firm foundation for the future of the College, and provide the capacity to deliver the new Strategic Plan - Ambition 2025;

-- prioritise leadership capacity to enhance the student experience and improve performance;

-- deliver key Scottish Funding Council Outcomes; - Create capacity to develop, increase and enhance the diversification of income; - increase accountability and performance; - to identify a number of projects which will be implemented over a longer period of time; - safeguard our financial sustainability in the context of the increasing financial pressures on the sector; - invest in staff to enable the development of the College and its curriculum offer and to enhance outcomes for all learners; - invest in digital capabilities throughout the College including e-learning, online delivery, transformational systems and reporting; and - to match staff costs with projected activity and sector standards.
+- create a firm foundation for the future of the College, and provide the capacity to deliver the new Strategic Plan Ambition 2025; - prioritise leadership capacity to enhance the student experience and improve performance; - deliver key Scottish Funding Council Outcomes; - Create capacity to develop, increase and enhance the diversification of income; - increase accountability and performance; - to identify a number of projects which will be implemented over a longer period of time; - safeguard our financial sustainability in the context of the increasing financial pressures on the sector; - invest in staff to enable the development of the College and its curriculum offer and to enhance outcomes for all learners; - invest in digital capabilities throughout the College including e-learning, online delivery, transformational systems and reporting; and - to match staff costs with projected activity and sector standards.

-Several changes were implemented during 2019-20 in order to reduce staffing and other costs, including a recruitment freeze, re-alignment of non-staff budgets, and scrutiny at Senior Leadership team level of any proposed staffing and budget changes.
+Several changes have already been implemented in order to reduce staffing and other costs, including a recruitment freeze, re-alignment of non-staff budgets, and scrutiny at Senior Leadership team level of any proposed staffing and budget changes.